sublee/convgen/README.md

   convgen.EnumErr[Status, api.Status] // func(Status) (api.Status, error)
   ```

-- **Type-safe configuration**
+- **Type-safe configuration that survives refactoring**
-  All options are validated at compile time — no reflection, tags, string, or
+  All options are validated at compile time — no struct tags, strings, or
   comment-based directives.

   ```go